Notice of Privacy Practices

 - Right to Request Amendments.
 You have the right to request changes to any health information we maintain about you if you state a reason why this information is incorrect or incomplete.
 VNSNY may not agree to make the changes you request.
 If we do not agree with the requested changes we will notify you in writing and inform you how to have your objection included in our records.

 - Right to an Accounting of Disclosures.
 You have the right to receive a list of the disclosures of your health information by VNSNY.
-The list will not include disclosures made for certain purposes including disclosures for treatment, payment or health care operations or disclosures you authorized in writing.
-Your request should specify the time period covered by your request, which cannot exceed six years and may not include dates prior to April 14, 2003.
+The list will not include disclosures made for certain purposes including, without limitation, disclosures for treatment, payment or health care operations or disclosures you authorized in writing.
+Your request should specify the time period covered by your request, which cannot exceed six years.
 The first time you request a list of disclosures in any 12-month period, it will be provided at no cost.
 If you request additional lists within the 12-month period, we may charge you a nominal fee.

 - Right to Request Restrictions.
-You have the right to request restrictions on the ways in which we use and disclose your health information for treatment, payment and health care operations, or disclose this information to disaster relief organizations or individuals who are involved in your care.
+You have the right to request restrictions on the ways which we use and disclose your health information for treatment, payment and health care operations, or disclose this information to disaster relief organizations or individuals who are involved in your care.
 VNSNY may not agree to the restrictions you request.
+We are, however, required to comply with your request if it relates to a disclosure to your health plan regarding health care items or services for which you have paid the bill in full.

 - Right to Request Confidential Communications.
-You have the right to ask us to send health information to you in a different way or at a different location if you believe that you may be endangered by our ordinary form of communication.
-For example, if you are afraid that someone living with you may open your mail resulting in harm, you may ask us to mail to an alternate address.
-You must state in your request that you believe you may be endangered.
+You have the right to ask us to send health information to you in a different way or at a different location.
 Your request for an alternate form of communication should also specify where and/or how we should contact you.

-If you believe your privacy rights have been violated you may file a complaint with VNSNY by writing to the VNSNY Privacy Official, 107 East 70th Street, New York, New York 10021.
-You may also file a complaint with The Secretary of the U.S. Department of Health and Human Services.
+Complaints.
+If you believe your privacy rights have been violated you may file a complaint with VNSNY by writing to the VNSNY Privacy Official, 1220 East 42nd Street, New York, NY 10017.
+You may also file a complaint with the Secretary of the U.S. Department of Health and Human Services.
 You will not be penalized or retaliated against by VNSNY for filing a complaint.

+Changes to this Notice.
 VNSNY may change the terms of this Notice of Privacy Practices at any time.
 If the terms of the Notice are changed, the new terms will apply to all of your health information, whether created or received by VNSNY before or after the date on which the Notice is changed.
-We will notify you of changes to this Notice by mailing you a copy of the new Notice within 60 days of the date on which it becomes effective.
+Any updates to the Notice will be made available on www.vnsny.org.